 In an age when change is the only constant, managing change is crucial.

-You can’t control it.
+You can’t control what will happen.
 You don’t know what will work and what won’t.
-What you can is engage in the best process and do everything you can to test whether a solution works for your company, employees and customers or not.
+What you can do is engage in the best process and do everything you can to test if a new technological solution will work for your company, employees and customers.

 Preparation is key.
-Test the waters.
-Make sure the technology is easy to adjust to and functions in a way that will help agents do their jobs more efficiently.
-Focus on the technology’s benefits, make it as fun and as easy as possible and remember that some bumps are to be expected.
-But, if management supports the tech initiative in a way that is palpable, employees will follow.
+Test the waters before implementing new technology.
+Make sure the new technology you choose is easy to adjust to and functions in a way that will help agents perform their roles more efficiently.
+Focus on the technology’s benefits as you introduce it, make it as fun and as easy as possible, and remember that some bumps are to be expected.
+Remember, as long as management supports the tech initiative in a way that is palpable, employees will willingly follow.